jeromeetienne/AR.js/README.md

 I am focusing hard on making WebAR a reality.
 This repository is where i publish the code.
 Contact me anytime [@jerome_etienne](https://twitter.com/jerome_etienne).
-We reached a good status
+Stuff are still moving fast, We reached a good status.
+So i wanted to publish thus people can try it and have fun with it :)

 - Work efficiently even on phones.
 [60 fps on my 2 year-old phone](https://twitter.com/jerome_etienne/status/831333879810236421)!
 - It is completly open source and free of charge!